m4ym4y/atproto-repo-dump/README.md

 }
 ```

-this filters out repo entries that don't have a '$type' field because tbh I don't know what those do yet.
+this filters out repo entries that don't have a '$type' field because tbh I
+don't know what those do yet. please use only for good.